guidobetcher/AI4ClimbingGrade/README.md

 # AI4ClimbingGrade
-A AI method to graduate climbing lines
+An AI method to graduate climbing lines

 ## Summary